Jason-Amith/Rudimentary-Machine-Learning/README.md

 # Rudimentary-Machine-Learning
-ML concepts using datasets from the UCI ML repository.
+ML concepts in Python, using datasets from the UCI ML repository.